Tuesday, 20 December 2011

 Some of the important features of this temple are…

-The temple architecture is similar to Kerala style architecture with wood and mangalore tiles.
-Moolavar is facing west and there are entrance on the south and west side.
+The temple architecture is similar to Kerala-style architecture with wood and Mangalore tiles.
+Moolavar is facing west and there are entrances on the south and west side.
 Ambal is facing east, in a separate sannadhi.
 Moolavar is very small and can be touched through a hole like avudayar below the ground level.
 Devotees can do abhishekam and pooja to the moolavar through their own hands.

-Sannadhi for Thathreyar and Adi Gokarneswara, Vinayagar, Mahisasura Marthini.
-There is a Vinayagar sannidhi on the east side of the temple and there is a scar on his head due to Ravana’s hit.
+Sannadhi for Thathreyar and Adi Gokarneswara, Vinayagar, and Mahisasura Marthini.
+The Vinayagar sannidhi is on the east side of the temple, and Ravana's hit left him with a scar on his head.

-Brahma, Agasthiyar, Kamadhenu, Markandeyar, Saraswathy, Vasistar, Ravanan, Nagarajan worshiped lord shiva of this temple.
+Brahma, Agasthiyar, Kamadhenu, Markandeyar, Saraswathy, Vasistar, Ravanan, and Nagarajan worshiped lord Shiva of this temple.

 HOW TO REACH :

-Gokarna is on the train route Mangalore to Goa and about 5 KMs from Railway station.
+Gokarna is on the train route from Mangalore to Goa and about 5 km from the Railway station.

 CONTACT DETAILS: